gunjanjaswal/BurnerBuddy/README.md

 2. Click on the "My Accounts" tab to view all your protected accounts.
 3. Click on an account to view its emails.

-## Technical Details
+## 🔧 Technical Details

-### API Integration
+### Email Simulation

-This extension uses the [Mail.tm](https://mail.tm/) API for temporary email functionality.
-The API allows for:
+This extension uses a simulated email system for demonstration purposes:

-- Creating temporary email addresses
+- Generates temporary email addresses with custom domains
-- Checking for new messages
-- Reading message content
+- Simulates receiving confirmation emails
+- All email data is stored locally in your browser

 ### Privacy Considerations

-- All account data is stored locally in your browser's storage.
+- ✅ All account data is stored locally in your browser's storage
-- No data is sent to any servers except for the Mail.tm API for email functionality.
-- The extension does not track your browsing history or collect any personal information.
+- ✅ No external API calls or data transmission
+- ✅ No tracking or analytics
+- ✅ No personal information collection
+- ✅ Open source and transparent code

 ## Development